 The empty table “Persons” will look like this;

-You can easily insert any type of data in a table but there must be logical data type of your record.
-There are two ways of insertion of records one of them is creating your own queries like “SELECT” command and another one where you can go to the data and create your table and its records as we have shown you above.
+You can easily insert any type of data in a table but there must be a logical data type of your record.
+There are two ways of insertion of records one of them is creating your own queries like the “SELECT” command and another one where you can go to the data and create your table and its records as we have shown you above.

 We have shown two records in our table.
 Now, I want to remove the second row from our table.

 Then, run a delete query then you will get an output as: